 Visitors make their way through stunning projections that show a songline in an artistic and striking way.
 This is an immersive experience at the nexus between ancient knowledge and new technology.

-Walking through a Songline is showing internationally and across Australia at:
+Walking through a Songline is on show at:

-Prime Minister the Hon Anthony Albanese was joined by His Excellency Ly Thuch, Senior Minister and First Vice President of Cambodian Mine Action and Victim Assistance Authority and Director of National Museum of Australia Dr Mathew Trinca, to launch Walking through a Songline in Phnom Penh, as part of the 70th anniversary of diplomatic relations between Australia and Cambodia.
+Prime Minister the Hon Anthony Albanese was joined by His Excellency Ly Thuch, Senior Minister and First Vice President of Cambodian Mine Action and Victim Assistance Authority, to launch Walking through a Songline in Phnom Penh, as part of the 70th anniversary of diplomatic relations between Australia and Cambodia.

 Seven Sisters